Interstate 5 in Washington: Future projects and proposals

 Within the Puget Sound region, preservation and maintenance of I-5 is expected to cost $2.5 billion between 2020 and 2040, and substantial rebuilding of the freeway will be required.
 WSDOT began extensive repaving of the highway in the Seattle area in the 2010s, alongside repairs to expansion joints and other deteriorating structures during weekend closures.
 Pavement replacement and expansion joint repairs on the section between Yesler Way and North 117th Street in Seattle is expected to begin in 2023 and take four years to complete.
 Portions of the freeway's right-of-way will be used for extensions of Sound Transit's Link light rail system, which is planned to extend north to Lynnwood and south to Federal Way by 2025.
 As part of the reconstruction of SR 520, a new HOV ramp from the I-5 reversible lanes to SR 520 is planned to be opened in early 2024, alongside a fifth reversible lane for HOVs that extends south to Mercer Street.

 The 2015 Connecting Washington transportation funding package included allocations for several major projects on I-5, among them an expansion in the Joint Base Lewis–McChord area and several new and reconstructed interchanges in Lacey and Marysville.
 Widening of an 8 mi section through the military base and neighboring DuPont to eight lanes began in October 2018 and is planned to be completed in 2025; the project also includes reconstruction of several interchanges and accommodations for the adjacent Point Defiance Bypass railroad corridor.
 The SR 510 interchange in Lacey was reconstructed into the state's first diverging diamond interchange, which opened in 2020.
-Reconstruction of a section of northbound I-5 in Downtown Seattle began in May 2021 to add a lane from Seneca Street to Olive Way and ramp meters for the collector–distributor lanes and the Cherry Street onramp; the project is planned to be completed in 2023.